ldc-developers/ldc-scripts/ldc2-packaging/pkgfiles/README.txt

 By setting the LDC_VSDIR environment variable to an existing Visual Studio directory, you can instruct LDC to use a specific Visual C++ installation.

-NOTE: Running LDC inside a 'VS Tools Command Prompt' is
-      deprecated.

-The Visual C++ detection is skipped when running LDC in a 'VS Native/Cross Tools Command Prompt' (i.e., if the environment variable VSINSTALLDIR is set).
-Linking will thus be restricted to the selected target (=> no cross- linking support via '-m32' etc.).
+If run in a 'VS Native/Cross Tools Command Prompt' (i.e., if the environment variable VSINSTALLDIR is set), LDC skips the Visual C++ detection.
+This saves about one second for each linking operation, but linking will be restricted to the selected target (=> no cross-linking support via '-m32' in a x64 command prompt).

 DUB